StCyr/deck-react-native/README.md

 * Start hacking around
 * Submit MR's and PR's

+## Publishing

+* Build the app for production: `eas build --platform ios`
+* Submit the app to the appstore: `eas submit --platform ios`

 ## Financial support

 You may help me developing this app by donating ETH or EUR: